ovh/the-bastion/doc/sphinx/plugins/group-aclkeeper/groupDelServer.rst

    Proxy user that was configured for this access (mandatory when --proxy-host is specified).
    Globbing characters '*' and '?' are supported for pattern matching.

-This command adds, to an existing bastion account, access to a given server, using the egress keys of the group.
-The list of eligible servers for a given group is given by ``groupListServers``

-If you want to add member access to an account to all the present and future servers of the group, using the group key, please use ``groupAddMember`` instead.

-If you want to add access to an account to a group server but using their personal bastion key instead of the group key, please use ``accountAddPersonalAccess`` instead.